cdlee2/tools_remote-client/README.md

         --digest=762670a6d50679e5495d3a489290bf2b3845172de3c048476668e91f6fc42b8e/18544 \
         --file=/tmp/hello-world

-Given the digest to a Directory which is in CAS, this directory can recursively list the files and subdirectories which make up that directory with the `ls` command.
+Given the digest to a Directory which is in CAS, this tool can recursively list the files and subdirectories which make up that directory with the `ls` command.
 For example, to list a Directory with digest d1c2cad73bf385e1ebc7f7433781a9a5807d425de9426c11d770b5123e5c6a5b/82: